Sharing is caring!

 How to Store

-After baking, let the cheesecake cool completely.
-Cover it with plastic wrap or transfer it to an airtight container.
-Refrigerate for at least 24 hours before serving to let the flavors develop and the texture set. for long-term storage, store the cheesecake for longer, wrap it tightly in plastic wrap and aluminum foil to prevent freezer burn.
-Label with the date and freeze for up to 2-3 months.
-Thaw in the refrigerator for several hours or overnight before serving.
+After baking, let the cheesecake cool completely before covering.
+I place mine in the fridge for a few hours uncovered, then cover it with foil.
+Cover it with plastic wrap or foil, or transfer it to an airtight container.
+Refrigerate for at least 24 hours before serving to let the flavors develop and the texture set.

 Save this recipe for later by pinning it!